 TAVR - Aortic Valve Replacement

-The Aspirus Heart & Vascular Institute is one the first hospitals in Wisconsin to perform Transcatheter Aortic Valve Replacement (TAVR).
+The Aspirus Heart & Vascular is one the first hospitals in Wisconsin to perform Transcatheter Aortic Valve Replacement (TAVR).
 This advanced cardiac procedure provides new hope for highly symptomatic aortic stenosis patients who had previously been considered inoperable or high-risk for surgery.

 What is Severe Aortic Stenosis?